LOST GRIDS >

 By design, the exhibition of this work divides the gallery space between the grids displayed along one wall and the networks of cultural materials out of which these colorful glass prints are produced, along the other.
 The physical gap between these two corresponding series becomes the locus of viewing in which one must alternate between the simplicity of ornamental surface and a complexity of depth.

-The Lost Grids project is ongoing and will be expanded into a set of up to fifty-five grids.
-What follows below, first, is a list of entry points for the digital intervention (shown as ASCII code and linguistic text).
-Second are presented the variegated grids used to print the work-in-progress onto transparent polycarbonate sheets (thanks to Hewlett Packard/Barcelona) which were exhibited at the Werner Thöni Artspace in Barcelona (Dec 2018 - Jan 2019).
-Each of these visuals is shown beside its corresponding hexadecimal code, followed by the curated associative network of pictorial and textual materials corresponding to each final grid.
+The Lost Grids project is ongoing and will be expanded beyond what is presented in this web page.
+What follows below, first, is a list of the image-word pairings that provide the entry points for digital intervention (shown as ASCII code and linguistic text).
+Second are presented the files of the variegated grids used to print the work-in-progress onto transparent polycarbonate sheets (thanks to Hewlett Packard/Barcelona) which were exhibited at the Werner Thöni Artspace in Barcelona (Dec 2018 - Jan 2019).
+Each of these visual elements is shown beside its corresponding hexadecimal code, followed by the curated associative network of pictorial and textual materials corresponding to each final grid.
 In these “associative networks,” the paired pictures and words used in the poetic re-coding – the “entry points” for intervention – are indicated with a red asterisk (*).

 [Click images below to enlarge.]